-- Payments will be made on a reimbursement basis (i.e., the Grantee pays for services, products or supplies and is reimbursed by the State). - Construction costs will not be reimbursed until CEQA is completed. - Ten percent (10%) of the amounts submitted for reimbursement will be withheld and issued as a final payment upon completion of the project. - As a general rule, advance payments for development project costs are not allowed.
+- Payments will be made on a reimbursement basis (i.e., the Grantee pays for services, products or supplies and is reimbursed by the State). - Funding for proposed Project implementation is contingent upon CEQA completion. - Ten percent (10%) of the amounts submitted for reimbursement may be withheld and issued as a final payment upon Project completion, at the sole discretion of the state. - As a general rule, advance payments for Development Project costs are not allowed.
 However, at its sole discretion, the State may honor an advance payment request if warranted by compelling need.
 Grant Funds that are advanced must be deposited into a separate interest bearing account.
 This account must be setup and identified prior to the advance of any Funds.